happo/docs/docs/getting-started.md

 - A [Storybook](storybook.md) application can serve as the test suite driver for Happo.
+- By using the [Static bundle integration](static.md), you can bring your own javascript bundle and have full control over the build phase and execution.
 - By integrating Happo with [Cypress](cypress.md) or [Playwright](playwright.md), you can turn your end-to-end tests into a Happo test suite.